2022 Irish Greyhound Derby: Competition report

 The first quarter final went to Ballymac Finn in 29.59 but the challenge of Romeo Magico came to an end after the English Derby champion encountered problems at the first and third bends.
 The next heat went to Coolavanny Hoffa, who once again set the best time of the round in 29.24.
 Maries Wedding won her first race of the competition by winning heat 3 and Callaway Pro Am remained unbeaten after winning the last heat.

 In the first semi final Callaway Pro Am continued his unbeaten run after a strong run from trap 4, coming from behind he caught and overtook both Born Warrior and Coolavanny Hoffa.
 The latter was forced to check behind Born Warrior which cost him his place in the competition because Crafty Kokoro finished strongly and denied the favourite a place in the final.
 The second semi final was missing Vincenzo so only five greyhounds competed.
 Ballymac Finn took advantage of the red box draw and held of the challenge of his sister Maries Wedding and the strong finishing Droopys Nice One.

-In the final Born Warrior produced a surprise win by trapping well and leading all the way, he missed the crowding and held off the unlucky Ballymac Finn, who was invloved in the first bend crowding.
+In the final Born Warrior produced a surprise win by trapping well and leading all the way, he missed the crowding and held off the unlucky Ballymac Finn, who was involved in the first bend crowding.
 Crafty Kokoro was slow away, found trouble but still ran on strongly to claim third place from Callaway Pro Am, the latter unfortunately chose the final to end his five race Derby winning sequence, the trap one draw proved to be his downfall as he moved off at the first bend when in a prominent position.
 Maries Wedding bumped at the first bend and Droopys Nice One who missed the break were unable to get into the race.